anthonywong/chinese-ims-doc/index.rst

 a better understanding of the needs of the :ref:`Hong Kong <hong-kong>` community while IBus was being integrated to GNOME 3.6.

+Unfortunately, there are too few FOSS developers in China, and it is hard for non-Chinese to understand how to properly implement Chinese input methods without some minimum knowledge.
+Hopefully this document will help fill this gap.
+And who knows, that might even help get more Chinese FOSS developers. :)

 .. _chinese-languages:

 Written Chinese languages